Who is responsible for mould in a rental property in Qld ?

 Some Sunshine Coast Mould specialist

 There are companies on the Sunshine Coast Qld that specialise in treating mould.
-If you have a mould in any of your rental property or your home, you can contact any one of the following specialists.
+If you have mould in any of your investment properties or your home, you can contact any one of the following specialists.

-Now, let us learn more about moulds and who actually is responsible for moulds.
-Read more about mould at RTA site.
+Now, let us learn more about mould and who actually is responsible for moulds.
+Read more about mould at the RTA site.

 How To Identify Mould?

-In most of the cases, it will be obvious that mould is present.
-Mould has a musty odor and occurs as green, gray, brown, or black clusters and spots.
-You can normally spot the most visible type of mould called downy mildew, which starts with tiny spots (usually black) but often grows into larger colonies.
+Mould is not always obvious.
+It can start looking very faintly that you initially don’t even notice.
+But once it starts to build up it will usually turn grey then black.
+Mould has a musty odor , but often can’t be smelt.
+Downy mildew mould is very common, which starts with tiny light spots, that often grow into larger colonies & turn darker.
 These are the black stuff that you see in the grout lines in your shower, on damp walls and outside on the surfaces of decking boards and painted flooring, especially in damp and shaded areas.

-However, it can occasionally be difficult to tell if a surface has mould spores, or if it is just dirty.
+It can occasionally be difficult to tell if a surface has mould spores, or if it is just dirty.
 To test for mould and mildew, put a few drops of bleach on the blackened area.
 If it clears up after one to two minutes, you have mould.
 If your area remains dark, you are most likely to have dirt.
+Phew.

 Where Does A Mould Come From?